deliveroo/routemaster/README.md

 #### Running it

-To run the Routemaster service locally you can use the **foreman** tool:
+To run the Routemaster application locally you can use the **foreman** tool:
 ```
 foreman start
 ```